cancerberoSgx/mujer/mujer-magick/README.md

 })()
 ```

+### Browser

 The following example is analog to the previous one but in the browser:

 ```ts
 import {main} from 'magica'